 Yes.
 People who can eat and drink – even if it is only spoonfuls of pureed food or sips of fluid – should be encouraged to do so.
-However, do this only if the person does not cough or choke.
-The person must be able to take food and fluids safely (see the ‘Chewing and swallowing problems’ feature in the ‘Eating well’ section).
+It is important to support them to have food and drinks that are as enjoyable and as safe as possible.
+See the Chewing and swallowing problems feature in the Eating well section).

 Ideas that may help

-Ensure the person is in a good position when they are being helped with taking in food or fluids, for example make sure they are as upright as possible, and only offer food and fluids when the person is fully awake.
+Ensure the person is in a good position when they are being helped with taking in food or fluids.
+For example, make sure they are as upright as possible, and only offer food and fluids when the person is fully awake.